clj-grenada/grenada-spec/GrenadaFormats.md

     - Make a vector `[:hierarchical {…}]`.
  - Formats migth evolve.
 So in addition to the "which format", we might also need information about the version of the format.
+ - Should we use Guten Tag? – Maybe it's because I haven't looked into it much, but I don't yet see the big advantage over records or maps with a `:type` key.
+(Note that I know and am fond of languages with a strong type system, though.)

 ### in-memory, hierarchical